codeigniter4/shield/docs/quick_start_guide/using_authorization.md

 ### Change Available Permissions

 The permissions on the site are stored in the `AuthGroups` config file also.
-Each one is defined by a string with dot-separated segments, like `users.create` or `forum.posts.create`.
+Permissions are usually written with dot-separated segments, like `users.create` or `forum.posts.create`, but single-segment permissions are also allowed.

 ```php
 public array $permissions = [